You are here on Booted Harleydude's website: Home

 Make sure the motorcycle boots you buy have quality non-tarnishable hardware.
 You want your motorcycle boot hardware to look as polished and shiny as your bike.
 Look for brass or nickel hardware on buckles and harness rings.

-Some motorcycle boots are made of a combination of materials, with leather on the foot and man-made materials on the shaft.
-Dehner police patrol boots are known for using a plastic material called "Dehcord" on the shaft of the stock (non-custom) boots.
+Dehner Dehcord Some motorcycle boots are made of a combination of materials, with leather on the foot and synthetic materials on the shaft.
+Dehner police patrol boots are known for using a synthetic material called "Dehcord" on the shaft of the stock (non-custom) boots.
 While cops have said that they like a Dehcord boot shaft because it is easy to maintain to keep a great shine, the material can crack or break, rendering it unsightly.
 This is a controversial topic among men who like boots.
 However, using a combination of materials makes the boot much less costly than an all leather boot, which can effectively cost double the price.

-Ventilation Comfy boots
+Comfy boots

 Ventilation is another factor you should consider when buying motorcycle boots.
 Your boots should be waterproof yet should allow your feet to breathe.
 This can be achieved with special exterior surfaces as well as interior linings.
 Contrary to what you may think, leather-lined boots are not warmer than unlined boots.
 Leather is used for motorcycle boots because it breathes.
 Even leather-lined boots breathe well.
 Boots made with Gortex® or Cambrelle® linings are designed to keep feet warm and dry in cold, wet weather, but are not necessarily a good thing to have on your feet when riding in hot weather.
 That's why most bikers who ride in all seasons have several pairs of motorcycle boots, to fit the season and how he will use them (just to ride, or ride, wear to work, and walk in).

-Water resistance Water Resistance
+Water resistance

 It is great to have water-resistant motorcycle boots!
 While it's no fun getting caught in the rain, it can happen.
 I highly recommend finding good water resistant motorcycle gear but especially boots.
 Leather motorcycle boots can be quite water resistant if treated appropriately with a good conditioner and water repellent made for that purpose.
 You can find these products in any well-stocked shoe store or luggage repair shop.